rocketbot-cl/Files/README.md

 Returns a list with matches

 13. Get Metadata
 Obtains file metadata such as: Name, modification date, creation date and file weight.

+14. Delete folder contents
+Deletes all the contents of a folder